jossuerm/wpEmail/README.md

 ## Requirements

 - NodeJS Installed
-- VSCode
+- Sourcer Code Editor

 ## Installation

 To prepare this project to run, you'll need to have **NodeJs** 14.17.6 or up installed in your computer.
-I suggest to use NVM in order to manage differen versions easily.
+I suggest to use NVM in order to manage different versions easily without incompatibility dependencies.

 ### Install dependencies: